TheArturthur/CoppermindScraper/Cosmere/Paalm.md

 |**Universe**|[[Cosmere\|Cosmere]]|
 |**Introduced In**|*[[The Alloy of Law\|The Alloy of Law]]*|

+> [!warning] This page or section contains spoilers for *[[Shadows of Self\|Shadows of Self]]*!This may include worldbuilding details or key plot elements from this book.
+If you don't want to see this information, consider using the Time Machine.

 >“*They dress in painted sequins.
 They drink wine.
 They laugh, and smile, and play, and dance, and eat, and quietly kill.
 All part of Harmony's plan.
 All actors on a stage.
 That's what you are too, Waxillium Ladrian.
 It's what all men are.*”
 \-Bleeder speaking in Wax's head for the first time.[2]